Key takeaways:

 4. Service schedule

-If you have commercial clients that need regular inspections and treatments, write down a schedule for they’ll happen.
+If you have commercial clients that need regular inspections and treatments, include your service schedule.
 This doesn’t have to include specific dates—just describe how frequent your visits will be.

 To give you some examples, your visits could be: